uvarc/rc-learning/content/notes/building-containers/index.md

 ---

-In this workshop you will learn how to build Docker containers and run them on Rivanna.
-For a general introduction on software containers, please refer to the "Introduction" section in our [Singularity workshop](/workshops/singularity).
+In this workshop you will learn how to build Docker container images.
+Starting from a simple Dockerfile, we will adopt best practices sequentially and see their effect.

 # Prerequisites